rutvi02/rutvi02.github.io/index.md

 <div class="intro" markdown="1">
 I am a **Master's in Computer Science** student at the [Florida Institute of Technology](https://www.fit.edu/).

 Need to add a lot here..
+Work In Progress...
+COMING SOOOOOON!!!!!!

 </div>